Next BCS Teleconference Meetings–

-The Quintessence Challenge coming up this Saturday on October 1, 2016 is a global breastfeeding challenge.
+The Quintessence Challenge was held on Saturday, October 1, 2016 - is a global breastfeeding challenge.
 The goal of the challenge is to have the largest number of mother’s breastfeeding simultaneously in a set geographical area, province, territory, state or country, as a percentage of the birth rate.
 Please check all the areas that are hosting a challenge!
 For more information about the challenge or the Quintessence Foundation, please go to www.babyfriendly.ca.

 Quintessence Challenge 2015, Yorkton Gallagher Center